 A water filter is not a good source of oxygen hence you require to add an additional air source using an air stone with an external air pump as described at the beginning of this article, or you could use the output tube of the external water filter (canister powerful filtration system) that pour back the water into the tank, connect this tube to a waterfall extension (tube with holes and place it over the water) that circulates the oxygen into the water.

 [STEP 16] – Testing Water Parameters And Temperature

 – Use the water test kit that you already purchased to check the water before adding the Discus fishes to the aquarium tank, this will ensure a healthy environment for them, check the pH, kH (the water hardness), GH, CI2, No3, N02, and ammonia.

 – Install the thermometer (the type that you have purchased) and check the water temperature, it should be as we agreed around 82º to 86º F (28º – 30º C), and keep your eyes on it every time.

 [STEP 17] – Adding Your Discus To The New Aquarium Tank Set-Up

 This is where the fun part starts, before adding your Discus fishes to the tank, follow the below steps:

-- Open the plastic bags you brought with you or you got them delivered as.
+- Open the plastic bags you brought with you or you got them delivered.

 - Put one Discus bag at a time (with the Discus fish inside) in the tank floating at the top of the water.

-- Hold the bag from its opening, and insert it to the water surface and fill the same amount of the bag’s water by your aquarium water.
+- Hold the bag from its opening, insert it into the water surface and fill the same amount of the bag’s water with your aquarium water.